 This military science fiction is a hardcover edition was published by Baen Books on March 6, 2007 and has 512 pages.

-Other books by this author that I've reviewed include Hell’s Gate, In Fire Forged, In Fury Born, Off Armageddon Reef, By Schism Rent Asunder, Mission of Honor, By Heresies Distressed, A Rising Thunder, A Mighty Fortress, How Firm a Foundation, Fire Season, Midst Toil and Tribulation, Shadow of Freedom, House of Steel, Worlds of Weber: Ms. Midshipwoman Harrington and Other Stories, Beginnings, Like a Mighty Army, Cauldron of Ghosts, Treecat Wars, A Call to Duty, Hell's Foundations Quiver, At the Sign of Triumph.
+Other books by this author include Mission of Honor, Insurrection, Worlds of Honor, Empire from the Ashes, Changer of Worlds, Torch of Freedom, Hell’s Gate, In Fire Forged, In Fury Born, Off Armageddon Reef, By Schism Rent Asunder, Mission of Honor, By Heresies Distressed, A Rising Thunder, A Mighty Fortress, How Firm a Foundation, Fire Season, Midst Toil and Tribulation, Shadow of Freedom, House of Steel, Worlds of Weber: Ms. Midshipwoman Harrington and Other Stories, Beginnings, Like a Mighty Army, Cauldron of Ghosts, Treecat Wars, A Call to Duty, Hell's Foundations Quiver, At the Sign of Triumph

 Second in the Multiverse military science-fiction series.
 And it had better not be the last!

 Weber, Evans, you simply cannot leave me hanging like this!

 The deaths, the sacrifices made.
 The subsection of the Act of Unification requiring a chan Calirath to marry into Chava Busar’s family, but then there’s that Glimpse that the emperor had involving Darcel Kinlafia with a child and his daughter.
 The Arcanans are at a temporary standstill while the Sharonians are trying to recoup from the attack and the prince’s death.